JaynewDee/Personal-Portfolio-Bluev2/README.md

   > - "Facebook" link in "About Me" section takes the user to the site owner's primary social media outlet.

 ### Updates Incoming / Revisions Planned
+### > IMPORTANT NOTE
+> This version of my portfolio page is soon to be replaced by another project I am currently working on, featuring the popular front-end framework React.js
+> Stay tuned for Portfolio v3.0!

   > - Exchange photo of site owner with one more professional / recent.
   > - Improve styling code to better support alignment of site elements, such as navigation bar links, at different viewports (particularly mobile).